Wiley Ward Hatcher: Personal life and family

-Wiley Ward Hatcher was a son of Eli Hatcher and his wife Joanna (' Baker).
+Hatcher was a son of Eli Hatcher and his wife Joanna (' Baker).
 The Hatchers and Bakers were both of English ancestry, and trace their ancestry to 18th century immigrants to Maryland.

-Wiley Ward Hatcher married Julia Alden Pond on March 20, 1856, in New York City.
+Wiley Hatcher married Julia Alden Pond on March 20, 1856, in New York City.
 The Ponds trace their ancestry to Daniel Pond, an early settler of Dedham, in the Massachusetts Bay Colony.
-Wiley and Julia had three children, though their son, Wiley Clifford Hatcher, died in childhood.
+Wiley and Julia had three children, though their son, Wiley Clifford, died in childhood.
+Hatcher died at his home in Waupun on May 12, 1908.